USDA-SCINet/scinet-site/pages/news/announcements.md

   yml: news

 news:
+  - title: "Simplified Globus login"
+    date: 2024-12-11
+    excerpt: "SCINet users can now log in to Globus using their SCINet accounts like any other web-based SCINet access (previously, logging in to Globus required ORCiD credentials).
+When logging into Globus.org, you can select 'SCINet - ARS/USDA' in the existing organizational login dropdown menu."
+  - title: "Expanded memory in A100 GPU nodes"
+    date: 2024-10-30
+    excerpt: "All five A100 GPU nodes on Atlas have had their available memory doubled from 1TB to 2TB.
+This improvement allows for more efficient use of the GPUs and helps support larger input datasets."
   - title: "Atlas OOD terminal"
     date: 2024-07-02
     excerpt: "When in [Open OnDemand on Atlas](https://atlas-ood.hpc.msstate.edu/), the terminal created by clicking on *Clusters* > *Atlas Shell Access* no longer prompts users to re-authenticate."